onkelhoy/web-components-old/packages/atoms/tooltip/views/doc/public/markdown/pap-tooltip-document.md

   }
 }

 declare global {
   interface HTMLElementTagNameMap {
     "pap-tooltip": Tooltip;
   }
 }

-## TYPE-CODE: export {}PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is!
+## TYPE-CODE: export {}PRE: just start the task given, dont include any starting lines so I can just copy your answer as it is

  Based on the source code and style code probided.
 Can you create a documentation that includes titles, short descrition and the table for each tables: css-variables, parts, slots. css-variables should be a table with columns: (name, default-value, type - ex.
 CSS unit, description). parts should include all elements that have been exposed with the part attribute ex: <p part='foo'> - and the table should then include columns: (name, description (short)). slots should include columns: (name, default-value, description)

-## SOURCE-CODE:
+## SOURCE-CODE

-// utils
+// system
 import { html, property } from "@pap-it/system-utils";

-// templates
 import { BaseSystem } from "@pap-it/system-base";
 import { Placement } from "@pap-it/templates-popover";
 import "@pap-it/templates-popover/wc";
 import "@pap-it/templates-box/wc";

 // local
 import { style } from "./style";
 // import { Foo, ClickEvent } from "./types";